 Learning to speak and understand any language is a process of immersion.

-To truly understand and be able to translate French to English means understanding French culture and the idiosyncrasies of the language.
+To truly understand and be able to translate French to English sentences means understanding French culture and the idiosyncrasies of the language.
 One highly effective method for truly understanding a language beyond simply speaking it is to translate French into your mother tongue.

 Idiomatic expressions, false cognates, and slang are three areas that can prove challenging to translate for non-native speakers regardless of the language.